ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 # Authors
-This code was created by [Manousos Alexandrakis](https://github.com/ManousosAlexandrakis), [Lina Efthymiadou](https://github.com/lina-efthymiadou) and [Zejun Ruan](https://github.com/zejunr), listed in alphabetical order.
+This code was created by [Manousos Alexandrakis](https://github.com/ManousosAlexandrakis), [Lina Efthymiadou](https://github.com/lina-efthymiadou) and [ZeJun Ruan](https://github.com/zejunr), listed in alphabetical order.
 The initial work was carried out by Zejun Ruan and Lina Efthymiadou, while Manousos Alexandrakis finalized the implementation.

 For any questions or contributions, feel free to open an issue or submit a pull request.